acrenwelge/Portfolio-Reference-Documents/index.md

 * You should be wearing professional attire and in a professional environment
 * Avoid weird angles, distortions, or other effects
 * Smile :)

-### Industry Equivalency

-This section **highlights your top 5 skills** that you want to focus on.
-The drop-down list is populated from the list of technologies on the projects you have completed.
-If you do not see anything in the list, this means no project skills have been configured by your trainer yet.

-Note: *This section is only required to be completed for Phase 2 submission.*

-When selecting the skills to include here, think of the most important skills relevant to the job you are interviewing for.
-Then, think of which skills you are most confident or knowledgeable in.
-Skills that meet both criteria should definitely be included here.
-Use the table above as a guide.

-When you select a skill, there is a number associated with it.
-This number represents an equivalent amount of experience that you received in training as you would receive working in the industry.
-Select a number between 3-24, depending on your level of confidence in that skill.
-Higher skill levels should be closer to 24, while lower skills should be closer to 3.
-Do **not** make all of your equivalency numbers the same - you should differentiate between your strengths and other skills.
-Finally, if you repeat a skill in this section and the "Skills Matrix" section, the numbers must match.

 ### About Me
 The About Me section should be divided into two sections: